Skip to main content

 Green Striped Cushaw Crookneck Winter Squash squash Feb 15 Feb 22 Transplant Jun 2

-Hailstone Radishes root_vegetable Feb 8 Feb 15 Transplant Mar 17
+Hailstone Radishes root vegetable Feb 8 Feb 15 Transplant Mar 17

 Hamburg Rooted Parsley herb Jan 25 Feb 1 Transplant May 2 – May 22

-Harris Model Parsnips root_vegetable Feb 8 Feb 15 Transplant May 16
+Harris Model Parsnips root vegetable Feb 8 Feb 15 Transplant May 16

 Harvester Bush Bean legume Feb 15 Feb 22 Transplant Apr 13 – Apr 18